enonic/app-azure-ad-idprovider/README.md

 # Azure ID Provider

+## Deprecation Notice:

+As of November 2025, this app is deprecated and will no longer receive updates or support.
+Users are encouraged to transition to new [Entra ID provider](https://github.com/enonic/app-entra-idprovider).

 **Authenticate your users using Azure Active Directory.**
 This ID Provider uses the OAuth2 v2 endpoint of your Azure AD to authenticate users.